 Introduction

 Welcome to the Schmitz-Linneweber lab.
 We are studying the genetic and molecular basis of nuclear-organellar interactions in plants and apicomplexan parasites.
-Specifically, we study novel eukaryotic RNA binding proteins developed in the nucleus to manipulate chloroplast and mitochondrial RNAs..
+Specifically, we study novel eukaryotic RNA binding proteins developed in the nucleus to manipulate chloroplast and mitochondrial RNAs and are interested how phase-separation processes shapes the topology of organellar RNA metabolism.

 Research